fluxnetart/fluxnetart.github.io/_posts/2024-10-08-amerifluxmeeting.md

 });
 </script>

-<figcaption>Julia Oldham is collaborating with Chris Still on the Metolius Cluster of flux towers in Oregon and using images from the PhenoCam Network.
-View Julia's presentation here</figcaption>
+<figcaption>Julia Oldham is collaborating with Chris Still on the Metolius Cluster of flux towers in Oregon and using images from the PhenoCam Network.</figcaption>

 “<i>This was such a great experience learning about the work that happens in this area of climate science.
 I appreciate the work being done in this network in two different ways.
 I appreciate learning about the science it takes to investigate climate change, we as a society are needing to have climate change/climate effect discussions.
 I am also deeply moved to see the undertaking of this work as I feel that Indigenous communities are some of the first sets of people that are directly impacted from climate change due to our close lived relationship with the land.
 I feel our concerns are being justified by technologies such as Ameriflux and others.
 This has been eye opening and I cannot wait to translate these studies through the lens of an artist.</i>” – Mallery Quetawki